tulimid1/createGif-py/README.md

 # savingFiles

-Saving files in Python and MATLAB
+Saving files in Python and MATLAB.
+[Documentation](https://tulimid1.github.io/savingFiles)

 This repository holds functions that I use to save figures when doing analysis.
 These functions are meant to help organize figures and make the saving process easier.